-Key Personnel Position: Director of Client Services

-Chris joined LifeScience Logistics in 2012 after 16 years with United Parcel Service.
+110 y 1 dicember 11 and Key Personnel Position: Head of Drug Importation September Chris joined LifeScience Logistics in 2012 after 16 years with United Parcel Service.
 At UPS Chris had several roles within operations, industrial engineering, and finance.
-He was appointed Director of Client Services in 2012 - Current 2016 and is responsible for account management and customer service.
-Chris holds a Bachelor of Arts degree in Accounting from LeMovne College
+He was appointed Director of Client Services in Coptomicon originating, and interest to trace appearance 2 months of chemical 2 months of the contract of

+2012 - Current | 2016 and is responsible for account management and customer service.
+Chris holds a Bachelor of Arts degree in Accounting from LeMoyne College in Syracuse, New York.